briancodm123/GVRO-P-S-Website/README.md

 ## License

-This project is proprietary to Greenville Roleplay Operations.
+This project is proprietary to Greenville Roleplay Reality.
 Unauthorized use in other servers will result in blacklisting.

 ## Support

 For technical support or questions:
-- Email: gvropublicsafetyservices@gmail.com
+- Email: GVRPRpublicsafetyservices@gmail.com
 - Discord: https://discord.gg/Xgw7JDQ2HY